port-labs/port-docs/docs/guides-and-tutorials/scaffold-a-new-service.md

 <TabItem value="github">

-Fill out the form (as presented in the image below) with your values:
+Fill out the form with your values:
 - Replace the `Organization` and `Repository` values with your values (this is where the workflow will reside and run).
 - Name the workflow `portCreateRepo.yaml`.
 - Set `Omit user inputs` to `Yes`.